dakins1/spark-projects/final-writeup.md

 It's hard to gauge how effective this is, because we're using a mean squared error on a scale that is made up.
 18 isn't necessarily bad but it's not necessarily good, either.
 I wouldn't recommend anyone use either the random forest or linear regression to try to predict risky behavior.

 Finally, I tried clustering.
 For these graphs, I used color for the cluster and size for the risky behavior index.
 Bigger size = higher index.
-With this setup, we want the larger dots to all have the same color
+With this setup, we want the larger dots to all have the same color.
+That would mean the riskier children were all put in the same group.

 k = 2
 ![k2](src/main/scala/finalproject/k2.png)